ETOwang/Full-System-Simulator/README.md

 This project originated from the programming assignment of the Introduction to Computer Systems (ICS) course in the Department of Computer Science and Technology, Nanjing University.

-For the guide of this programming assignment, refer to https://nju-projectn.github.io/ics-pa-gitbook/ics2024/
+For the guide of the programming assignment, refer to https://nju-projectn.github.io/ics-pa-gitbook/ics2024/

 The following subprojects/components are included:
 * [NEMU](https://github.com/NJU-ProjectN/nemu)